DMG Mori Aktiengesellschaft: Cooperation with Mori Seiki

 Since September 2011, the two companies have continued to further expand their joint market presence in Europe.

 In order to strengthen their successful global cooperation, Gildemeister and Mori Seiki signed a cooperation agreement and decided to align their company names.
-On 1 October 2013, Gildemeister Aktiengesellschaft became DMG MORI Seiki Aktiengesellschaft.
-Mori Seiki changed its name to DMG MORI Seiki Company Limited.
+On 1 October 2013, Gildemeister Aktiengesellschaft became DMG Mori Seiki Aktiengesellschaft.
+Mori Seiki changed its name to DMG Mori Seiki Company Limited.
 On the global market, both companies used the DMG MORI brand.

-On 21 January 2015, the DMG MORI Seiki Aktiengesellschaft signed another cooperation agreement with DMG MORI Seiki Co., Ltd. This agreement specified objectives for strategic growth and sought to consolidate the successful cooperation between the companies.
-On 8 June 2015, DMG MORI Seiki Aktiengesellschaft became DMG MORI Aktiengesellschaft and DMG MORI Seiki Company Limited changed its name to DMG MORI Company Limited as a further confirmation of the merger.

-Both companies are main shareholders: DMG MORI AG (Gildemeister), holds 9.6 per cent of DMG MORI CO.
-LTD. and DMG MORI CO.
-LTD. holds 52.54 per cent (status: 7 May 2015) of DMG MORI AG.
+On 21 January 2015, the DMG Mori Seiki Aktiengesellschaft signed another cooperation agreement with DMG Mori Seiki Co., Ltd. This agreement specified objectives for strategic growth and sought to consolidate the successful cooperation between the companies.
+On 8 June 2015, DMG Mori Seiki Aktiengesellschaft became DMG MORI Aktiengesellschaft and DMG Mori Seiki Company Limited changed its name to DMG Mori Company Limited as a further confirmation of the merger.
+Both companies were main shareholders: DMG MORI AG (Gildemeister), held 9.6 per cent of DMG Mori Co.
+Ltd. and DMG Mori Co.
+Ltd. holds 52.54 per cent of DMG MORI AG.

+DMG Mori GmbH

+In a 2016 AGM of DMG Mori AG, a profit and loss transfer agreement and a dominance agreement were approved, both with DMG Mori GmbH, a wholly owned subsidiary of DMG Mori Seiki, as the controlling company.
+The terms of the agreements will result in any profits being transferred to DMG Mori Seiki and any losses transferred to DMG Mori AG, with DMG Mori Seiki agreeing to compensate any shareholders of DMG Mori AG with an annual payment, with a minimum sale price of the stocks available to shareholders at request.
+As of January 2024, the filing deadline for statements of grounds for appeal has passed.

+Controversies

+On September 20, 2023, DMG MORI AKTIENGESELLSCHAFT was added to the list of sponsors of Russian war by the National Agency for the Prevention of Corruption.
+This body concluded that it has not severed relations with its Russian subsidiary which continues to assist the Ulyanovsk Machine Tool Plant in producing weapons of war.
+After an internal investigation regarding alleged ongoing production in the Russian facility, the company denied the claims.
+The continued production proceedings were explained through existing binding contracts established prior to the market withdrawal, which still had to be fulfilled to avoid breach of contract claims.